lirantal/learning-http-security-headers-book/manuscript/Chapter-02-HTTP Security Headers.md

 ## Referer and Referrer Policy

 When users browse through web pages, the browser may set a request header called `Referer` in certain conditions.
-This `Referer` header is often used by backend servers to track users behavior for analytics and other means.
+This `Referer` header is often used by backend servers to track users' behavior for analytics and other means.

-How does `Referer` looks like in an HTTP request?
+How does `Referer` look like in an HTTP request?

 If we were to search for `wikipedia` on Google, and click on the Wikipedia search result on the page, we could then see the `Referer` header set as such:

 ![Figure 1-6: DevTools showing the Referer header set from a web page](Figure1-6Referer1.png)

-What if a web page had stored sensitive information in a URL such as an account ID as part of the URL, or other sort of sensitive information about the system?
+What if a web page had stored sensitive information in a URL such as an account ID as part of the URL, or other sorts of sensitive information about the system?
 If a link on that page is then visited, and the browser sets the `Referer` header as it would normally, that could lead to sensitive information leakage.

 This is where the `Referrer Policy` header comes in.
 This header, when set by a web server, instructs the browser whether to populate the `Referer` header when navigating out of that web page and into a new one.

 T> An insecure way of using a Referer header?
 T> Because the `Referer` header is set on the client-side, and may be abused, it shouldn't be trusted as a source of truth and its integrity should be considered minimal.
 T> This is why browsers will remove the `Referer` header when browsing from an HTTPS website to an HTTP website.
-T> Reading reference on this topic would be [Referer Spoofing](https://en.wikipedia.org/wiki/Referer_spoofing) on wikipedia.
+T> Reading reference on this topic would be [Referer Spoofing](https://en.wikipedia.org/wiki/Referer_spoofing) on Wikipedia.

 ### Referrer Policies

-The `Referrer Policy` header can set one of the following policies that instructs the browser's behavior when navigating off the page:
+The `Referrer Policy` header can set one of the following policies that instruct the browser's behavior when navigating off the page:

-* no-referrer
+- no-referrer
-* no-referrer-when-downgrade
+- no-referrer-when-downgrade
-* origin
+- origin
-* origin-when-cross-origin
+- origin-when-cross-origin
-* same-origin
+- same-origin
-* strict-origin
+- strict-origin
-* strict-origin-when-cross-origin
+- strict-origin-when-cross-origin
-* unsafe-url
+- unsafe-url

 Let's review each of these values.